y-hatano-github/AzureCosmosDBRestAPI_note/README.md

 # What is this?
 This is note to myself.
-A note on how to access the CosmosDB REST API with curl.
+A note on how to access the Cosmos DB REST API with curl.

 I referred to the following page:
 https://stackoverflow.com/questions/61426902/use-bash-azure-cli-and-rest-api-to-access-cosmosdb-how-to-get-token-and-hash